Zeioth/paco/README.md

 * **paco-make**: Compile and install a directory with a PKGBUILD file.
 Equivalent to 'makepkg -sri'
 * **paco-add-keys**: Mark the specified key as secure.
 Equivalent to 'gpg --recv-keys'
 * **paco-unlockdb**: Unlock pacman's db.
 Equivalent to 'sudo rm /var/lib/pacman/db.lck'
 * **paco-kernel-hooks**: Register all your kernels in GRUB + hook all kernels and drivers.
-Equivalent to 'sudo grub-mkconfig -o /boot/grub/grub.cfg && mkinitcpio -P'
+Equivalent to 'sudo mkinitcpio -P && sudo grub-mkconfig -o /boot/grub/grub.cfg'
 * **paco-mupdate-mirrors**: Updates your mirrors with the best performing ones available.
 Equivalent to 'sudo pacman-mirrors --country all --api --protocols all --set-branch testing && sudo pacman -Syyu'
 * **paco-aupdate-mirrors**: Updates your mirrors with the best performing ones available.
 Equivalent to 'sudo reflector --verbose -l 5 --sort rate --save /etc/pacman.d/mirrorlist'